hhvm/user-documentation/guides/hack/22-async/09-guidelines.md

 @@ guidelines-examples/memoize-awaitable.php @@

+This simply caches the handle and returns it verbatim - [Async Vs Awaitable](async-vs-awaitable.md) explains this in more detail.

+This would also work if it were an async function that awaited the handle after caching.
 This may seem unintuitive, because the function `await`s every time it’s executed, even on the cache-hit path.
 But that’s fine: on every execution except the first, `$handle` is not `null`, so a new instance of `time_consuming()` will not be started.
 The result of the one existing instance will be shared.

+Either approach works, but the non-async caching wrapper can be easier to reason about.

 ## Use Lambdas Where Possible